UK survey finds science misconduct "alive and well"

 According to BMJ editor-in-chief Fiona Godlee, who wrote a commentary about the findings, high profile cases of misconduct have led many other countries, including the United States, Canada, Sweden, Norway and Poland, to create formal mechanisms for overseeing research integrity.

-"Why does the United Kingdom have no plans to do the same?" she wrote.
+"Why does the United Kingdon have no plans to do the same?" she wrote.

 The survey, which was conducted via email and is ongoing, has so far received responses to 31 percent, or 2,782 of the 9,036 emails delivered to researchers.